9elmo6/MetroPT-PredMainApp/README.md

 ```
 # Usage

+Note: a Big Query database is required due to the big size of the dataset available.

+## Cloud Setup

+1. Create a new storage Bucket
+2. upload the dataset found here - https://zenodo.org/record/7766691#.ZCz3eezMJGM
+3. Go to the Big Query tab and create a new data from google storage
+4. Choose "auto-detect" schema.
+5. Use the project name, dataset name, and table name in the app code to be able to query the required data.

 Set up your Google Cloud credentials by following the instructions in the Google Cloud documentation.
 Export the path to your Google Cloud credentials JSON file: